hashsploit/clank/README.md

   are not in the game world, chatting, looking for a game, managing clans, adding buddies, or looking at stats.
-- The **NAT Server (Network Address Translation)** is a server generally used for P2P games, however it is seen used in P2S2P (client/server) titles to return the client's public IP address to themselves.
+- The **NAT Server (Network Address Translation)** is a server generally used for P2P games, however it is seen used in CS (client/server) titles to return the client's public IP address to themselves.
-- The **DME Server (Distributed Memory Engine)** is the game server, responsible for hosting P2S2P (client/server) games.
+- The **DME Server (Distributed Memory Engine)** is the game server, responsible for hosting CS (client/server) games.
 This is generally used in the "staging" and "in game" modes in most titles.

 You can read more about these components [here](https://wiki.hashsploit.net/PlayStation_2#Medius).

 ## Configuration
-You can read more about the JSON configuration files [here](config/README.md).
+See [config/README.md](config/README.md) for more info.

 ## Console commands